 Addiction Issues in Grand Junction, CO

-The effects of drug and alcohol addiction are sweeping the United States.
-Opioids are especially worrisome, accounting for 70% of overdose deaths; they are also easy to get as doctors frequently prescribe them for pain.
+The effects of drug and alcohol addiction are sweeping the U.S. Opioids are especially worrisome, accounting for 70% of overdose deaths; they are also easy to get as doctors frequently prescribe them for pain.
 Among people abusing opioids, 50% got them from a friend or family member.
 These problems and more have hit hard in Grand Junction, CO.
 However, there is hope to overcome opioids, and substance abuse in general, with addiction therapy.

 Addicts of all kinds tend to reorganize their lives around their substance of choice, disregarding the effect on their families, their communities and their own health.
 This can often leave addicts and their families feeling like there is no hope, but this isn’t true.
 Recovery is possible!
 Addiction therapy provides patients with the tools they need to get clean and stay clean.